ophelialabs/ophelialabs.github.io/docs/src/index.md

 18. "Cancel this, let them finish what they started"
     - 06/29/2026: Approximately 12 AM, slight shift.
 Compared to a Vinn Diagram, overlapping set of bubbles, felt as two brains converging into one
 18. Him (7/9/26 🕥 19:03): "I'll pay extra"
-    - I hope this isnt a professional in the medical field.
+    - Me: I hope this isnt a professional in the medical field.
 Are you going to withhold this information from them too?
 Otherwise they may not take the job
 19. Her (7/19/26 🕥 11:32): Have to get him into surgery
     -  **Note**: This is to the point! and not updated unless the scientific method has been applied.
 Whether **video or not**.
 Use emotional baseline, **ZERO**-trust (Responding "Negative" to every subliminal thought, noting that if it feels like wordart or if you can isolate it as originating from the bottom right), and dont get **hooked**.
 ---